 Contact: Tony Harwood, Resilience and Emergency Planning Manager 03000 413 386 Email: email@example.com Tel: 01622 221951.

-The proposed decision will be considered at the Environment and Transport Cabinet Committee on 10 October 2019.
+The proposed decision was considered and endorsed at the Environment and Transport Cabinet Committee on 10 October 2019.

 Financial implications: Planning costs are absorbed into existing budgets with cost retrieval from the operator progressed where applicable.
 Response costs are dependent upon type, scale and duration of any incident.
 However, effective planning can reduce seriousness of any incident and resultant impacts (including cost).